tabpeter/demo_plmmr/README.md

 -   `qc.sh` documents what I did to clean the data, using [PLINK 1.9](https://www.cog-genomics.org/plink/1.9/) and R 4.1.

 -   `create_subsets.sh` documents how I created the subsets of data of varying numbers of features (i.e., SNPs) and observations (i.e., samples)

+-   `save_timestamps.R` creates an RDS object that stores the run times for each model fit

+-   `n350_p400K.R` was the first script I wrote to analyze data – after this, I wrapped this code into the function in `R/run_analysis`

+-   `full_data_fit.R` is the last script I wrote for data analysis – since this uses the entire PennCath dataset, the code was different enough from the other cases that I didn't use `run_analysis()`

+-   `fig.R` has the code I used for creating figures

 # References